 If your conformity assessment was performed by a British conformity assessment body, you may no longer use the CE marking.

-Placing machines on the market in the United Kingdom - with the UKCA marking - requires the British conformity assessment procedure and an Authorises Representative, for example, who is a national of the United Kingdom.
+Placing machines on the market in the United Kingdom - with the UKCA marking - requires the British conformity assessment procedure and an Authorises Representative, for example with the help of an Authorised Representative who resides in the United Kingdom.

 During the transitional period until 01.01.2022 a UKCA self-declaration is sufficient to place goods on the UK market.